RaedAddala/Distributed-Systems-Course-Projects/Lab 2/BUILD.md

 ## Dependencies

+- Python
+- RabbitMQ
+- MySQL
+- Pika
-- Java
+- SQLAlchemy
-- Maven
+- PyMySQL
-- Docker
+- PyQt5

 ## Running the lab

 1. First, start all images and run the MySQL Server and the RabbitMQ Server:
      `docker-compose up`
-2. Second Run the Head Office GUI.
-3. Finally Run the Branch Office GUI.
+2. `pip install <package>` install all packages needed written in the requirements.txt
+3. Run one instance of HO and as much as you want of BO.